 NCICU has been fortunate to receive a number of grants over the years that have provided programming that benefited students.
 Current grant-funded initiatives include:

-Transfer Pathways Grant – NCICU is in the second of three years of a $400,000 CIC grant from the Teagle Foundation for a project to develop private college pathways in North Carolina which can be used as a model in other states.
+Transfer Pathways Grant – NCICU has just completed four years of a $400,000 CIC grant from the Teagle Foundation for a project to develop private college pathways in North Carolina which can be used as a model in other states.
 Fourteen NCICU institutions are paired with 14 two-year colleges, to develop pathways in in Psychology and Sociology.
 (More)

 Digital Learning Initiative – In 2018, NCICU and the Department of Public Instruction (DPI) entered into an agreement “to develop and implement a comprehensive professional development strategy and solution for teachers and for students in educator preparation programs for the use of technology and digital resources as teaching tools for K-12 students.”
 This agreement has been extended a number of times, allowing the NCICU DLI Work Group to continue to meet regularly to collaborate on aspects of the professional development strategy with digital learning partners, DPI, Friday Institute, and The University of North Carolina.
 Learn more about the Digital Learning Initiative.